Walrus: An Efficient Decentralized Storage Network: Introduction

-We introduce \sysname, a new approach to decentralized blob storage.
-It follows the erasure codes type of architecture in order to scale to 100s of storage nodes providing high resilience at a low storage overhead.
-At the heart of \sysname, lies a new encoding protocol, called \redstuff that uses a novel two-dimensional (2D) encoding algorithm that is \textbf{self-healing}.
-Specificaly, it enables the recovery of lost slivers using bandwidth proportional to the amount of lost data ($O(\frac{\vert \text{blob} \vert}{n})$ in our case).
-Moreover, \redstuff incorporates authenticated data structures to defend against malicious clients, ensuring that the data stored and retrieved remains consistent.
+In this work we introduce \sysname, a new approach to decentralized blob storage.
+It follows an erasure-coding architecture in order to scale to hundreds of storage nodes providing high resilience at a low storage overhead.
+At the heart of \sysname lies a new encoding protocol, called \redstuff that uses a novel two-dimensional (2D) encoding algorithm that is \textbf{self-healing}.
+Specifically, it enables the recovery of lost slivers using bandwidth proportional to the amount of lost data ($O(\frac{\vert \text{blob} \vert}{n})$ in our case).
+Moreover, \redstuff incorporates authenticated data structures to defend against malicious clients, ensuring that the data remains consistent.

-One unique feature of \redstuff is its ability to work in an asychronous network while supporting storage challenges, making it the first of its kind.
-This is only possible thanks to the two-dimensional encoding that allows for different encoding thresholds per dimension.
-The low-threshold dimension can be used from nodes that did not get the symbols during the write flow to recover what they missed, whereas the high-threshold dimension can be used for the read flow to prevent the adversary from slowing down honest nodes during challenge periods and collecting sufficient information to reply to challenges.

-One final challenge for \sysname, and in general, any encoding-based decentralized storage system is operating securely across epochs each managed by a different committee of storage nodes.
-This is challenging because we want to ensure uninterrupted availability to both read and write blobs during the naturally occurring churn of a permissionless system, but if we keep writing data in the nodes about to depart, they keep needing to transfer them to the nodes that are replacing them.
+One additional challenge for \sysname, and in general for any encoding-based decentralized storage system, is operating securely across epochs, each managed by a different committee of storage nodes.
+This is challenging because we want to ensure uninterrupted availability to both read and write blobs during the naturally occurring churn of a permissionless system.
+Yet, if we keep writing data in the nodes about to depart, they keep needing to transfer them to the nodes that are replacing them.
 This creates a race for the resources of those nodes, which will either stop accepting writes or fail to ever transfer responsibility. \sysname deals with this through its novel multi-stage epoch change protocol that naturally fits the principles of decentralized storage systems.